RibhuNoodleBoodle/TicketHunt/README.md

 Ticket Hunt is released under the [MIT License](https://opensource.org/licenses/MIT) .
 Feel free to use, modify, and distribute the code as per the terms of the license.
 ## Contact

-For any inquiries or feedback regarding Ticket Hunt, please contact us at ranjansemail95@gmail.com
+For any inquiries or feedback regarding Ticket Hunt, please contact me at ranjansenguptasde@outlook.com

 We hope you enjoy using Ticket Hunt and that it helps you discover and book your favorite events and movies effortlessly!